dev-academy-programme/curriculum/resources/modify-a-repo-TUTORIAL/README.md

 ## How to add your reflections

-1. Clone your cohort's repo from the github dev-academy-phase0 org
+1. Clone down your cohort's repo from the Github `dev-academy-programme` organisation
-  1. Find the repo on github
+  1. Find the repo on github https://github.com/dev-academy-programme
   2. Copy the 'clone' url up the top of the page
   3. In your terminal, navigate into your EDAworkspace directory using
     - `cd` to move,